Polyamory: Acceptance by religions

 The Oneida Community in the 1800s in New York (a Christian religious commune) believed strongly in a system of free love known as a complex marriage, where any member was free to have sex with any other who consented.
 In 1993, the archives of the community were made available to scholars for the first time.
 Contained within the archives was the journal of Tirzah Miller, Noyes' niece, who wrote extensively about her romantic and sexual relations with other members of Oneida.

-Some Christians are polyamorous, but mainstream Christianity does not accept polyamory.
+Some Christians are polyamorous, although mainstream Christianity does not accept polyamory.
 In 2017, the Council on Biblical Manhood and Womanhood, an evangelical Christian organization, released a manifesto on human sexuality known as the "Nashville Statement".
-The statement was signed by 150 evangelical leaders, and includes 14 points of belief.
+The statement was signed by 150 evangelical leaders and included 14 points of belief.
 Among other things, it states, "We deny that God has designed marriage to be a homosexual, polygamous, or polyamorous relationship."

-Some Jews are polyamorous, but mainstream Judaism does not accept polyamory.
-However, in 2000, Rabbi Jacob Levin came out as polyamorous to his synagogue's board in California without losing his job as rabbi.
+Some Jews are polyamorous, although mainstream Judaism does not accept polyamory.
+Nikki DeBlosi is an openly polyamorous rabbi; she was ordained by the Hebrew Union College – Jewish Institute of Religion.
+Also, in 2000, Rabbi Jacob Levin came out as polyamorous to his synagogue's board in California without losing his job as rabbi.
 As well, in his book A Guide to Jewish Practice: Volume 1 – Everyday Living (2011), Rabbi David Teutsch wrote, "It is not obvious that monogamy is automatically a morally higher form of relationship than polygamy," and that if practiced with honesty, flexibility, egalitarian rules, and trust, practitioners may "live enriched lives as a result".
 In 2013, Sharon Kleinbaum, the senior rabbi at Congregation Beit Simchat Torah in New York, said that polyamory is a choice that does not preclude a Jewishly observant and socially conscious life.
 Some polyamorous Jews point to biblical patriarchs having multiple wives and concubines as evidence that polyamorous relationships can be sacred in Judaism.
 An email list is dedicated to polyamorous Jews; it is called AhavaRaba, which roughly translates to "big love" in Hebrew, and which echoes God's "great" or "abounding" love mentioned in the Ahava rabbah prayer.